avishaan/codehatcher.github.io/_drafts/2020-08-30-biomedical-engineers.md

 ---
-title: "Do Biomedical Engineers have an Edge in Machine Learning?"
+title: "Do Biomedical Engineers have an Unfair Advantage in Machine Learning?"
 excerpt: "Biomedical engineers go through a multidisciplinary training that might make them a good major to transition into machine learning and Artificial Intelligence"
 categories:
   - ML